Portchain/node-infinitas/README.md

+### Infinitas

+A scalable scheduler with persistence.
+Useable through both a node.js and a HTTP API.

-**Note**: Sonic is in active development.
+**Note**: Infinitas is in active development.
 This Readme currently describes what version 1.0.0 of Infinitas will provide.

 #### What is working so far ?